San Diego Repiping & Pipe Repair Services

 Galvanized pipes are vulnerable to clogging.
 When this issue starts to occur more frequently, the pipes may ultimately need to be replaced.
 Reduced, fluctuating, or uneven water pressure may be due to sedimentation and can serve as a sign that galvanized piping should be replaced.
 Galvanized pipes that are over 50 years should be taken out immediately.
 Unfortunately, there is still a large fraction of homes with galvanized piping in San Diego.
 Water transported through these pipelines can actually damage the system by creating an environment conducive to rust and sediment buildup.
 Any sign of brown staining in a porcelain sink should also be an indication that the galvanized piping is starting to degrade.

-What causes polybutylene pipes to fail and why do they need to be replaced?
+What causes polybutylene pipes to fail?

 A public water supply can actually cause severe damage to polybutylene pipes if it contains significant levels of oxidants like chlorine and fluoride.
 Although these chemicals are used in water treatment, they can also have a negative impact on your polybutylene piping system, as they could cause a reaction that leads to a buildup of scale that can potentially fracture your pipes.
 If polybutylene pipes are exposed to sunlight before being installed it can cause the entire system to fail.
 The exposure to sunlight and harsh chemicals used in pipe treatment will lead to premature aging and eventually warrant the need for a full replacement.